 On February 14th, 2019, Joseph Yakow attacked and assaulted Jordan Afolabi on the University of Windsor campus.
-The full details of the incident that occurred are contained in the three videos.
+The full details of the incident that occurred are contained in the video above.

 After his classes, Jordan went home to rest.
 Upon the encouragement of his friends and family, he decided to attend the Campus Community Police station to report the incident, though he felt there was little hope of being able to identify the student that had assaulted him.
 Upon his arrival, campus police informed Jordan that Joseph had already filed a false police report concerning the incident.

 After a period of over 3 months, Jordan’s charges were dropped and the investigation was ended.
 Throughout this time, Jordan still had strict campus access restrictions and was required to attend multiple court-dates while also shouldering the cost of legal fees.
-Additionally, Jordan’s health quickly declined as he his appendicitis condition worsened.
+Additionally, while suspended, Jordan’s health quickly declined as he his appendicitis condition worsened.
+Jordan pleaded with the University to resume consultation with his on-campus Doctor (who had begun a diagnosis of Jordan’s condition) but the University refused to allow it.
 Jordan was hospitalized a total of three times during this period as a result of his abdominal pains which culminated in the life-threatening rupture of his appendix and emergency invasive surgery to remove the infection.